kervi/kervi/_doc/getstarted.rst

 create dashboards and let users interact with your python kervi application via a browser.

 There is a requirement for libjpeg-dev on certain versions of python on the raspberry pi.
-To besure of correct kervi installation please run these commands first.
+To besure of correct kervi installation please run these commands in a terminal window.

 ::